dylanc1/IT_For_Concept_Mastery/README.md

 ## Progress Update

 Currently have:
-- Layout for pages
+- CSS layout for pages
-- very plain homepage w tab title
-- very plain help w tab title
 - title helper method

-Book chapter: Finished Ch 4
+Book chapter: Finished Ch 5.1.2
 - ignored about page as we don't need one